DiamivaeBro/YARBS/README.md

 Congratulations!
 All might be okay

-2. For custom ROM (Tested with LinageOs 21 may not work on others)
+2. For custom ROM (Tested with LineageOS 21 may not work on others)

 2.1.
 Reboot to recovery